Disconnect to reconnect:

 Sun setting at the North Gorge Walk located at North Stradbroke Island.

-North Gorge Walk North Stradbroke Island/ Minjerribah
+North Gorge Walk, North Stradbroke Island/ Minjerribah

 Island camping